tim-gameplan/geo-graph/epsg3857_pipeline/docs/pipeline_comparison.md

 **Recommended Approach**: Boundary Hexagon Layer

 **Rationale**: Game development often requires a balance between natural appearance and performance.
 The boundary hexagon layer approach provides a good balance between precision and performance, with no "white space" issues.
+The bridge nodes and directional filtering features are particularly useful for creating natural-looking pathfinding around water obstacles in games.

 ## Conclusion